damenor/vanilla-js-tabs/README.md

-## Vanilla JS - Collapse
+## Vanilla JS - Tabs

-Open [example](https://damenor.github.io/vanilla-js-collapse/) to view it in the browser.
+Open [example](https://damenor.github.io/vanilla-js-tabs/) to view it in the browser.